 Funding Restrictions.
-In accordance with section 4303(c) of the ESEA, a State entity receiving a grant under this program:
+In accordance with statutory and regulatory requirements governing the CSP SE program, a State entity receiving a grant under this program:

 - i.
-Must award subgrants to eligible applicants to enable eligible applicants to - - a.
+May use funds to award subgrants to eligible applicants to enable eligible applicants to -a.
 Open and prepare for the operation of new charter schools; - b.
 Open and prepare for the operation of replicated high-quality charter schools; or - c.
-Expand high-quality charter schools; and - ii.
-Provide technical assistance to eligible applicants and authorized public chartering agencies in carrying out the activities described in (i), and work with authorized public chartering agencies in the State to improve authorizing quality, including developing capacity for, and conducting, fiscal oversight and auditing of charter schools. - iii.
-Shall use not less than 90 percent of the grant funds to award subgrants to eligible applicants, in accordance with the quality charter school program described in the State entity's application pursuant to section 4303(f) of the ESEA, for activities related to opening and preparing for the operation of new charter schools or to replicate or expand high-quality charter schools. - iv.
-Shall reserve not less than 7 percent of the grant funds to provide technical assistance to eligible applicants and authorized public chartering agencies in carrying out such activities, and to work with authorized public chartering agencies in the State to improve authorizing quality, including developing capacity for, and conducting, fiscal oversight and auditing of charter schoolsv.
+Expand high-quality charter schools; and ii.
+May use funds to provide technical assistance to eligible applicants and authorized public chartering agencies in carrying out the activities described in (i), and work with authorized public chartering agencies in the State to improve authorizing quality, including developing capacity for, and conducting, fiscal oversight and auditing of charter schools.

+iii.
+Shall use not less than 90 percent of the grant funds to award subgrants to eligible applicants, in accordance with the quality charter school program described in the State entity's application pursuant to section 4303(f) of the ESEA, for activities related to opening and preparing for the operation of new charter schools or to replicate or expand high-quality charter schools.

+iv.
+Shall reserve not less than 7 percent of the grant funds to provide technical assistance to eligible applicants and authorized public chartering agencies in carrying out such activities, and to work with authorized public chartering agencies in the State to improve authorizing quality, including developing capacity for, and conducting, fiscal oversight and auditing of charter schools v.
 Shall reserve not more than 3 percent of such funds for administrative costs, which may include technical assistance.
 The State entity's application should include a description of the State entity's objectives in providing technical assistance to eligible applicants and authorized public chartering agencies under section 4303(b)(2) of the ESEA, and the activities identified to provide such technical assistance, including any activities related to serving students with disabilities and English learners.
-A State entity may use a grant received under this program to provide technical assistance and to work with authorized public chartering agencies to improve authorizing quality under section 4303(b)(2) of the ESEA directly or through grants, contracts, or cooperative agreements. - vi.
-Must attend a two-day meeting for project directors at a location in the continental U.S. during each year of the project.
-Applicants are encouraged to include the administrative cost of attending this meeting in their proposed budget. - vii.
-May support charter schools that serve elementary and secondary school students in States with a specific State statute authorizing the granting of charters to schools.
+A State entity may use a grant received under this program to provide technical assistance and to work with authorized public chartering agencies to improve authorizing quality under section 4303(b)(2) of the ESEA directly or through grants, contracts, or cooperative agreements.